Skip to main content

 type

-There are three workflow types and a reference type, specified by the type field:
+There are two workflow types, an action step type, and a reference type, specified by the type field:

 • static